 Applicants who were once previous ATRA professional members (academic credentials previously assessed by ATRA) AND have been on a leave of absence from ATRA of over three consecutive years or more.

-Date: Applica nt Name: Previous ATRA Membership N (If you do not have this information t support@alberta-tr.ca to locate the data.)
-Primary Email: Secondary Email: Phone #: Address: Complete all areas, print, attach application@alberta-tr.ca. n required docume ents and mail - OR - email to m of a letter from ent employment your employer or other means that ATRA benefits are required for your present y Profile of Recrea n that outlines roles and responsibilities that ation Therapists in Alberta.
-You will find this site.
-Resume Attach a copy of your resur therapeutic recreation, hea • rofessional experience and roles related to nal practice.
-Continuing Competence E Submit the ATRA Continuir orm listing forty-five (45) Continuing Education
+Date: Applicant Name: Previous ATRA Membership Number: (If you do not have this information, you can request support@alberta-tr.ca to locate the data.)
+Primary Email: Secondary Email: Phone #: Address: Complete all areas, print, attach required documents and email to support@alberta-tr.ca. ☐ ATRA Membership a requirement for present employment Provide evidence in the form of a letter from your employer or other means that ATRA professional membership commitments and benefits are required for your present employment. □ Job Description Attach a copy of your current job description that outlines roles and responsibilities that aligns with the Competency Profile of Recreation Therapists in Alberta.
+You will find this profile in the About section of the ATRA website. □ Resume Attach a copy of your resume that outlines professional experience and roles related to therapeutic recreation, health, and professional practice.